 Choice is Powerful!

-Using a Daily 5 structure in my classroom, my students and I have many discussions about how to pick a "Good Fit" book, and this also carries over to our word work.
+Using a Daily 5 structure in my classroom, my students and I often discuss how to pick a “Good Fit” book, and this also carries over to our word work.
+I often direct my students to an appropriate word list, but sometimes, they surprise me and can do more (or less) than I expect.

 I trust my students and have built such strong accountability into my program that I can give them some control and flexibility over which list they use.
 (You can read more about this in the blog post I’ve hyperlinked at the end of this one.)